3dcart Review (2018): eCommerce Solutions Review

 For small business owners that aren’t used to selling online, the idea of paying a monthly fee could be a little intimidating, but the cost is only very slightly more than the average hosting package, and for that fee you get a lot of useful features.
 In addition, since there are no per-transaction fees, you will save a lot of money compared to many rival packages if you sell more than a handful of products per month.
 The 15-day trial should give you an idea of how well your site will perform.

 The SEO and social media features are a boon for store owners and should increase your conversion rate.
 The only downsides of the store are that some templates are premium, and support can take a little while to get back to people using the ticket system.
 If you prefer the convenience of firing off an email, you might get frustrated.

 Overall, though, this is a great niche store builder.
 It is affordable, easy to use, and lets you make great-looking stores quite quickly.
-Traffic limitations are unusual in this day and age, but you are unlikely to exceed the traffic limits unless you do an awful lot of marketing.
 If your store grows that big, upgrading to the next tier is probably going to be a worthwhile option unless you have an incredibly poor conversion rate, in which case you should spend less on marketing and more on improving your site.